-H2: highly frequent constructions will have their roots in earlier proficiency levels
+H2: Highly frequent constructions will have their roots in earlier proficiency levels.

-H3: low frequency constructions will show a developmental path as proficiency increases
+H3: Low frequency constructions will show a developmental path as proficiency increases.

-H4: as proficiency increases, attested constructions and lemma-construction combinations in the corpus will decrease
+H4: As proficiency increases, attested constructions and lemma-construction combinations in the corpus will decrease.

-RQ1: Are there clear cut CEFR levels when constructions start to emerge?
-When and which constructions are they?
+RQ1: Are there clear-cut CEFR levels at which specific constructions start to emerge?
+If so, when and which constructions are they?

-2. Usage-Based Theories
+2. USAGE-BASED THEORIES

 Within usage-based approaches, language is regarded as an emergent structure that arises in and through usage-events, i.e., repetition of sequences of words.
-By subscribing to an emergent understanding of language, a priori rules for language are no longer needed and thus language becomes an adaptive system, that is, a system which changes in regard to ambient input (e.g., Hopper 1987; Larsen-Freeman 1997; Ellis and Larsen-Freeman 2006).
-Usage-based approaches have almost become synonymous with cognitive linguistics, which is a result of overlapping findings in each field.
-Another reason is that counting frequency and investigating frequency effects have been done by cognitive linguists, whose results have confirmed usage-based assumptions (see for instance Divjak 2019, 40-95).
-These assumptions are namely (i) language is learned by general domain cognitive abilities, for instance hearing, perception, pattern recognition and joint attention to name a few (Tomasello 2003, 282-320) and that (ii) language arises from usage-events (e.g., Diessel 2016).
+By subscribing to an emergent understanding of language, a priori rules for language are no longer needed and thus language becomes an adaptive system, that is, a system which changes on the basis of ambient input (e.g., Hopper 1987; LarsenFreeman 1997; Ellis and LarsenFreeman 2006).
+Usage-based approaches have, in fact, almost become synonymous with cognitive linguistics, a result of the overlapping findings in the two fields.
+Another reason is that counting frequency of linguistic structures and investigating these frequency effects have been carried out by cognitive linguists, whose results have confirmed usage-based assumptions (see for instance Divjak 2019, 40-95).
+These assumptions are, namely, that a) language is learned through general domain cognitive abilities, for instance hearing, perception, pattern recognition and joint attention, to name a few (Tomasello 2003, 282-320); and that b) language arises from usage-events (e.g., Diessel 2016).

-Construction grammar has been a successful theory with ample evidence to support its assumptions and claims.
-While it is important to acknowledge that construction grammar is a family of theories, most of them agree on several central tenets (see Hoffmann and Trousdale 2013, 1-14 for a discussion).
-These are (i) language consists of form-meaning pairings, i.e., constructions, (ii) constructions are learned, (iii) there are no deep and surface structures, in other words derivation is not applicable in construction grammar, (iv) constructions vary in shape, size and abstraction and finally (v) constructions are usage-driven.
-The line of thinking we subscribe to in this study is (usage-based) construction grammar which embodies the assumptions outlined above.
+Construction grammar has been a successful theory in that there is ample evidence to support its assumptions and claims.
+While it is important to acknowledge that construction grammar is actually a family of theories, most of them agree on several central tenets (see Hoffmann and Trousdale 2013, 1-14 for a discussion).
+These are that: a) language consists of form-meaning pairings, i.e., constructions; b) constructions are learned; c) different deep and surface structures do not exist, in other words derivation is not applicable in construction grammar; d) constructions vary in shape, size and abstraction; and finally, e) constructions are usage-driven.
+In this study, we subscribe to a (usage-based) construction grammar which embodies the assumptions outlined above.

-2.1 Construction Grammar
+2.1.
+Construction Grammar

-In a nutshell, construction grammar is a symbolic view of language that unifies form and meaning and constructions are learned without a separation of lexis from grammar and there is not an innate grammar regulatory system, i.e., Universal Grammar.
+In a nutshell, construction grammar is a symbolic view of language that unifies form and meaning, where constructions are learned without the separation of lexis from grammar and there is no innate grammar regulatory system, i.e., Universal Grammar.

-Figure 1: Lexicogrammatical Continuum (Adapted from Gedik 2022, 30)
+FIGURE 1.
+Lexicogrammatical Continuum (adapted from Gedik 2021, 30)

-S Fixed Partially fixed Fully abstract

-dog, expressions expressions schemas

-Here you are The Xer, The Yer Subj Verb Obj
+Prefixes, suffixes Words Fixed expressions Partially fixed Fully abstract un-, re-, de cat, dog, bird Here you are expressions schemas The Xer, The Yer Subj Verb Obj Oblique

-Oblique

-dog, expressions dog, expressions expressions

-Constructionists believe that there is no dividing line between lexis and grammar, but rather, they merge to create what is called the lexicogrammatical continuum.
-This continuum (figure 1) signifies the gradience of linguistic items, because some items behave more like lexis and some display properties that would be regarded as 'grammar'.
-What this continuum also shows is that any construction taken up on the continuum is a pairing of form and meaning.
-For instance, the Xer the Yer construction is a partially filled construction, that is, it has fixed elements and slots and this form sequence is paired with the meaning of correlationality.
+Constructionists believe that there is no dividing line between lexis and grammar, rather that they merge to create what is called the lexicogrammatical continuum.
+This continuum (figure 1) signifies the gradience of linguistic items in that some items behave more like lexis and some display properties that would be regarded as grammar.
+What this continuum also shows is that any construction presented on the continuum is a pairing of form and meaning.
+For instance, the Xer the Yer construction is a partially filled construction, that is, it has fixed elements and slots, and this form sequence is paired with the meaning of correlationality.
 In other words, the intensity or probability of one event described in one clause is dependent on the other.